Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationFunctionsWorker.md

 ### 6.1.0 - August 17, 2023
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `6.1.0`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.
-* Fixed an issue where accessing `HttpContext` could sometimes cause a null reference exception in middleware used alongside Azure App Configuration middleware. [#432](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/432)
+* Fixed an issue where accessing `HttpContext` could sometimes throw a `NullReferenceException` in middleware used alongside Azure App Configuration middleware. [#432](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/432)

 ### 7.0.0-preview - July 20, 2023
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `7.0.0-preview`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.